-Segmental APE sales and new business profit development
+Segmental APE sales development

 Our China JV benefited from robust growth in APE sales of 29 per cent6 supported by both our diversified agency and multi-partner bancassurance platform.
 We saw particularly strong growth in our agency channel, which had been impacted by Covid-19-related disruption in the prior period, as well as benefiting from seasonal sales and product campaigns that were focused on the first quarter of this year.
-The marked increase in new business profit was driven principally by the growth in agency sales and prioritisation of higher-margin products, as well as reflecting the benefit of higher interest rates at the end of the period.

 In Hong Kong, new cross-border sales to Mainland China customers continue to be severely restricted by the ongoing border closure implemented in late January 2020.
-On the other hand, the domestic segment has demonstrated resilience, as lower APE sales were more than offset by our pivot to health and protection products, resulting in double-digit growth in new business profit from this segment.
-Overall APE sales were (35) per cent6 lower but new business profit was only (13) per cent6 below the prior period.
-The development of new business profit reflects the impact of lower APE sales partly offset by net favourable product mix.
+On the other hand, the domestic segment has demonstrated resilience, as lower APE sales were more than offset by our pivot to health and protection products.

 In Indonesia, overall APE sales fell by (6) per cent6 reflecting the continuing Covid-19 disruption.
 Despite the fall in absolute sales amounts, we have seen a higher number of our lower case sized protection policies being sold in the period in turn driving total new policies 67 per cent higher.
-Our strength in the Sharia segment also added resilience to the business, as strong growth in smaller sized standalone protection policies led to a 2 per cent increase in new business profit for this segment.
+Our strength in the Sharia segment also added resilience to the business, with strong growth in smaller sized standalone protection policies for this segment.
 We continue to execute our strategy in difficult market conditions through our customer segmentation and product innovation, as well as increasing digital capability to mitigate the restrictions of Covid-19 on face-to-face agency sales.
-Overall new business profit was (17) per cent6 lower, reflecting lower volumes and the diversification of our product suite.

 In Malaysia APE sales increased by 66 per cent6, driven by growth in agency production, which more than doubled compared with the prior period.
 The Takaful business continued its strong performance, with APE sales also more than doubling.
-New business profit was 59 per cent6 higher, driven by higher volumes but partly offset by tax changes and the effect of higher interest rates in the period.

 In Singapore APE sales were 58 per cent6 higher, supported by robust growth across our agency and bancassurance distribution platforms.
-New business profit increased by 65 per cent6, reflecting higher volumes and the benefit of improved interest rates and other economic assumptions since 30 June 2020.

 Our growth markets and other segment combines our high-potential businesses in Asia and Africa.
 Overall, these delivered 22 per cent6 growth in APE sales in the period, with a strong performance from a number of our larger businesses, including Vietnam up 16 per cent6, India up 33 per cent6, the Philippines up 55 per cent6 and our Africa businesses up 29 per cent6.
 In Thailand, APE sales were up 8 per cent6, driven by our enhanced distribution agreement with TMB Bank from the start of the year, particularly in the first quarter.
+Renewed Covid-19-related disruption beginning in April led to lower performance in the second quarter than in the first.